PnS2018/pns2018.github.com/session_05.md

 # if on raspberry pi, use
 bf = cv2.BFMatcher()

-# matching with KNN matcher
+# matching with KNN matcher, find k=2 best matches for each descriptors.
 matches = bf.knnMatch(des1, des2, k=2)

 # store all the good matches as per Lowe's ratio test.